tilmanschweitzer/100-days-of-code/README.md

 Move print function to commandline app to separate interface.
 Replace LogFileParserResult interface with a generic type to make the parser completely independent of the String output (`getPrintableResult`).

+## Day 20

+Add test setup with bats-core to verify commandline output of different implementations

 ## Idea Backlog

 * Add tests for Node.js (and check out test libs for Go)